reefactor/brainfood_reference/README.md

 > How you do anything is how you do everything
 > -- T. Harv Eker / Secrets of the Millionaire Mind book

+> Humans are basically habit machines… I think learning how to break habits is actually a very important meta skill and can serve you in life almost better than anything else
+> -- Naval Ravikant

 ###### Morning ritual
 > Finish your day with MIQ (most important question, ask and release, let go, relax) then brainstorm on morning wake up